 In the event of a larger group (whole class, Key Stage or whole school) needing to self-isolate, teachers will provide a timetable of learning to complete across a week.
 This learning will contain tasks and links to follow and can be undertaken in a manner that suits the child and family - at any time across the week.
-Teachers will advise families on how best to undertake the learning with clear explanations given to the children.
+Teachers will advise families on how best to undertake the learning with suggested routines and clear explanations given to the children.

 Teachers will upload the weekly learning to the Google Classroom accounts and from there will regularly check in to offer feedback on learning which has been 'turned in'.
-Should any 'live' events take place, teachers will alert families to this.
+Should any 'live' events take place, teachers will alert children to this with as much as warning as possible.

-As much as possible, teachers will set learning which is non-screen based and encourages wider development of knowledge and skills across the curriculum, for example, continuing to meet physical and emotional needs.
+As much as possible, teachers will set learning which is non-screen based and encourages wider development of knowledge and skills across the curriculum, for example, continuing to meet physical, creative and emotional needs.

-The Google Classroom platform also enables learning to be celebrated and for children to communicate with each other about their learning.
-The 'chat' function of this platform will be supervised and guided by the teacher; we recognise that sensible, appropriate use of this facility enables children to keep in contact with each other throughout this time.
+The Google Classroom platform enables learning to be celebrated and for children to communicate with each other about their learning.
+Daily morning video meetings will be held by class teachers to communicate and introduce learning for the day, alongside an opportunity to video call in the afternoon to check in with teachers and ask questions about their learning.
+The 'comment' function of this platform will be supervised and guided by the teacher; we recognise that sensible, appropriate use of this facility enables children to keep in contact with each other throughout this time.

 As undertaken during previous school closure, there will be scheduled opportunities for an online 'google classrooms meeting' in order that the children have the chance to interact and see each other.
-These calls will only ever be arranged by the class teacher and will not be lessons, but a chance to have a safe and structured 'meet up'.
+These calls will only ever be arranged by the class teacher as a chance to have a safe and structured 'meet up'.
 If a parent has already given permission for their child to participate in online zoom calls, this permission will carry over.
 Should a parent need to withdraw permission for this, parents will be given the option to do this prior to the scheduled meeting.